 Phone number: +44 (0)1223 761750

-Simone Schnall is a Reader in Experimental Social Psychology and Director of Studies in Psychological and Behavioural Sciences at Jesus College.
+Simone Schnall is a Professor of Experimental Social Psychology and Director of Studies in Psychological and Behavioural Sciences at Jesus College.

 - MA and PhD in Experimental Social Psychology, Clark University.

-Dr Simone Schnall is a Reader in Experimental Social Psychology in the Department of Psychology at the University of Cambridge, and Director of the Cambridge Body, Mind and Behaviour Laboratory.
+Professor Simone Schnall is a Professor of Experimental Social Psychology in the Department of Psychology at the University of Cambridge, and Director of the Cambridge Body, Mind and Behaviour Laboratory.

 Prior to joining the University of Cambridge, Professor Schnall served as a Research Assistant Professor at the University of Virginia, and a Lecturer at the University of Plymouth, and held visiting appointments at Harvard University and the University of Southern California.

 Her research has been supported by grants from the National Institute of Mental Health (USA), National Science Foundation (USA), Economic and Social Research Council, British Academy and the Gottlieb Daimler and Karl Benz Foundation.
 Professor Schnall is a Fellow of the Association for Psychological Science, and was an Einstein Fellow at the Berlin School of Mind and Brain at Humboldt University.